 The following properties apply to proxy configuration only:

-Example: ragent.proxy.enabled = true.
+ragent.proxy.enabled = true

 ragent.proxy.address = 127.0.0.1:8888

-Not present; this property must be added to config.properties.
+Not present.
+Add this property to config.properties.

 ragent.ssl.pinning = false

 Proxy credentials, if required.
 Encrypted on agent restart.
+For example,

 ragent.proxy.user = adminragent.proxy.password = password

-Not present; this property must be added to config.properties.
+Not present.
+Add this property to config.properties.

 For a complete list of all steps as well as detained steps for installing the Okta RADIUS agent see: